| One of Chester’s former players,

 and spent the next three seasons at Brunton Park.
 “Carlisle

-were in Division Three at the time and Bobby Moncur was
+were in Division Three at the time and Bobby Moncur

-We also played Manchester United in the FA Cup and had
+out on promotion.
+We also played Manchester United in

-a cracking cup tie against Ipswich Town in the year they
+the FA Cup and had a cracking cup tie against Ipswich

-won the cup.
-We only lost to a late John Wark penalty
+Town in the year they won the cup.
+We only lost to a

-after playing them off the park.
-In 1980 the Carlisle
+late John Wark penalty after playing them off the park.

-side was beginning to break up, a couple of players left
+In 1980 the Carlisle side was beginning to break up,

-on.
-John Harris, who had previously managed both Chester
+so I was looking to move on.
+John Harris, who had previously

-and Sheffield United, spoke to Alan Oakes about me.
-One
+managed both Chester and Sheffield United, spoke to

-thing led to another, I had a chat with Alan and was
+Alan Oakes about me.
+One thing led to another, I had

-happy to join Chester.
-At the time they had just sold
+a chat with Alan and was happy to join Chester.
+At the

-Rushie and I remember that they had also just signed
+time they had just sold Rushie and I remember that they

-Trevor Phillips and Mike Kearney.”
+had also just signed Trevor Phillips and Mike Kearney.”

 Steve joined Chester for a then record

-fee of £45,000 in July 1980 but unfortunately this
+fee of £45,000 in July 1980 but unfortunately

-(Reading) and Trevor Birch (Shrewsbury) failed to find
+Kearney (Reading) and Trevor Birch (Shrewsbury) failed

-followed by John Sainty in November 1982.
+over followed by John Sainty in November 1982.
 “Alan

 was a nice bloke but I felt there was too much concentration

 on fitness rather than tactics and organisation.
-We used
+We

 “While I was at Chester I remember